Sabin-B-99/ProjectNightingale/README.md

 ## TODOs
-* I will not be wroking actively on this project anymore.
+* I will not be working actively on this project anymore.
 But whenever I feel like it I will try to improve the website visually with proper CSS.